 Thomas Edison State College is aware of the mandates of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
-Therefore, the College provides reasonable accommodations for otherwise qualified students who disclose and verify disability to the College.
-Students who wish to discuss reasonable accommodations for verifiable disabilities are responsible for identifying themselves to the ADA coordinator at (609) 984-1141 ext.
+Therefore, the College provides reasonable accommodation for otherwise qualified students who disclose and verify disability.
+Students who wish to discuss reasonable accommodation for verifiable disabilities are responsible for identifying themselves to the ADA coordinator at (609) 984-1141 ext.
 3415.
 The TTY number for hearing impaired students is (609) 341-3109.